 - 4. A new window displaying your Google Drive files opens. - 5.
 Click on the Settings (gear) icon. - 6.
-From the drop down menu select Get Backup and Sync for Windows. - 7.
+From the drop-down menu select Get Google Drive for Windows. - 7.
 In the Personal Backup and Sync area, click Download. - 8.
 After reading the Terms of Service, click the Agree and download button. - 9.
 Save the file. - 10.
-If you are not prompted to do so, double click on the "installbackupandsync" installer to begin the installation process.
+If you are not prompted to do so, double click on the installer to begin the installation process.
 (This file is most likely saved to your Downloads folder). - 11.
 Once the program has installed, you will be walked through a series of prompts to finish setting up the program.

-Setting Up Google Drive on Your PC
+Setting Up Google Drive: Installing

-- 1. Google Drive should automatically launch.
-If it does not, it can be found in the Windows Menu under Backup and Sync from Google. - 2.
+- 1. Google Drive should automatically launch. - 2.
 In the first window that appears, click Get Started.

 - 3. Enter your google user name (the first part of your email address).

 - 4. Click Sign In.

 - 5. Enter your password for the account.

 - 6. Click Sign In.

 - 7. In step 2 of 3 you are going to set up what files you want to sync.
-The following are my recommendations-you can choose other options or changes these options at any point in time.
+The following are my recommendations- you can choose other options or changes these options at any point in time.
 At the top of the window, deselect Desktop, Documents, and Pictures.
-The reason for this is because this may quickly fill up your drive AND you may have personal files you do not want to be saved to the cloud in these locations. - 8.
-Towards the bottom of the screen deselect Upload phots and videos to Google Photos.
-Again, this is both for privacy and to save space. - 9.
-Click Next.
+The reason for this is because this may quickly fill up your drive AND you may